eoghanriley/truffle-plays/README.md

 ### Server

-If you are testing this locally skip to Locally
+If you are testing this locally skip to Locally.
+We have a test server up used just to try it out.
+DO NOT USE THIS SERVER ON STREAM as it is insecure.
+Here is the url https://truffle-plays.fly.dev/ password is e

 #### Hosting